wbsch/bash_tap/README.md

 ## HOW
 All you need for writing your own tests is `bash_tap.sh`.
 It is important not to rename it since there is some deeply disturbing magic involved.
 Additionally, naming helper scripts anything but `bash_tap_HELPERNAME.sh` will lead to problems.

-Included in the repo's examples folder is `bash_tap_tw.sh`, a file used in [Taskwarrior](http://taskwarrior.org)'s test suite.
+Included in the repo's `misc` folder is `bash_tap_tw.sh`, a file used in [Taskwarrior](http://taskwarrior.org)'s test suite.
 It shows how to extend `bash_tap.sh` for your own usage should plain Bash and installed commands not suffice.